jakuski/website/src/content/base/test.md

 ## Header Level 2 with ID {% id="header-2-id" %}
 This header has a HTML ID attribute.

+## Header Level 2 with ID New Style {% #header-2-id .bg-black %}
+This header has a HTML ID attribute.

 ## Variable Embedding
 {% $testString %}